Article: Using Integrated Energy Medicine Techniques to Address PMS

 By Isa Gucciardi, Ph.D.

-Most non-western medical traditions recognize that physical imbalance, particularly in chronic conditions, is just the tip of the iceberg.
+Most non-Western medical traditions recognize that physical imbalance, particularly in chronic conditions, is just the tip of the iceberg.
 They recognize that physical illness is the last and most serious condition in a long line of manifestations by a particular imbalance.
-Non-western and shamanic healing traditions, including Chinese Medicine, all suggest that physical illness originates in the spirit.
+Non-Western and shamanic healing traditions, including Chinese medicine, all suggest that physical illness originates in the spirit.
 My work confirms this position as well.
-In my practice, I have seen again and again that imbalances on a spirit level move to a mental level if they are not resolved while on the spiritual level.
+In my practice, I have seen again and again that imbalance on a spirit level moves to a mental level if it is not resolved while on the spiritual level.
 If the imbalance is not resolved on the mental level, it moves to the emotional level.
 If the imbalance is not dealt with on the emotional level, it moves to the physical level.
 Once it reaches the physical level, if it is still not resolved, the imbalance can cause serious discomfort, dysfunction, and even death.

 Vedic science is one of many traditions that provides an understanding of energy through the chakra systems of the body.
 Chakras (the Sanskrit word for wheel) are energetic configurations.
 There are seven main chakras, and they are numbered one to seven beginning at the base of the body and moving up to the top of the head.
 Through my study of the chakra systems, I have found that chakras seem to correspond to the endocrine glands.
 It also appears that their function is to mediate particular types of energy and to process memory and experience in particular ways.